ben-franklin-magnified-on-hundred-dollar-bill-990x358

 The George Mason University School of Business in Fairfax, Virginia, offers a graduate certificate in forensic accounting.
 Students can complete this 12-credit program online or on campus.
 In addition, students can choose between two start dates; fall semester (online classes only) and spring semester (online or on-campus classes).

-Students must complete this program in four years and apply credits earned towards a master’s of science in accounting or computer forensics program.
+Students usually complete this program in less than one year and apply credits earned toward a master’s of science in accounting or computer forensics program.
 Bachelor’s degree holders in accounting can use this certificate program to achieve the required 150 hours to qualify for CPA licensure.

 • Location: Fairfax, VA

-North Seattle Community College in Seattle, Washington, provides a 15-credit certificate course in accounting fraud that is available entirely online.
-Courses include fraud examination, forensic accounting, and introduction to financial criminology and are mainly geared toward students who eventually may want to take the CFE exam.
+North Seattle College in Seattle, Washington, provides a 15-credit certificate course in accounting fraud that is available entirely online.
+Courses include fraud examination; forensic accounting; and introduction to financial crimes and are mainly geared toward students who eventually may want to take the CFE exam.
 A summer intensive is available to complete the program in as few as eight weeks.

 This program is designed for those with and without professional experience in accounting and teaches fraud detection skills to accountants, law enforcement, and professionals in industries targeted by financial fraud.
 This program also partners with the Association of Certified Fraud Examiners (ACFE), and the curriculum is designed to give students a solid foundational understanding of the CFE exam.